Renormalization-Free Galaxy Bias in Unified Lagrangian Perturbation Theory: Validation of ULPT Predictions with Dark Emulator

-We proceed with a comprehensive statistical assessment.
-Figure~\ref{fig:Phh_Phm_emu} presents the relative deviations between ULPT and emulator predictions for both power spectra, as defined in Eq.~\eqref{eq:Delta_P}, across the full set of 100 cosmological models.
-Each gray line corresponds to a single realization.
-The solid magenta and blue lines represent the ensemble averages of \( \Delta_{\rm hh} \) and \( \Delta_{\rm hm} \), respectively.
+We now turn to a comprehensive statistical assessment of our ULPT predictions.
+Figure~\ref{fig:Phh_Phm_emu} shows the relative deviations between ULPT and emulator predictions for both halo--halo and halo--matter power spectra, as defined in Eq.~\eqref{eq:Delta_P}, evaluated across the full set of 100 cosmological models.
+Each gray line corresponds to one cosmological realization, while the solid magenta and blue lines indicate the ensemble averages of the relative deviations, \( \Delta_{\rm hh} \) for the halo--halo case and \( \Delta_{\rm hm} \) for the halo--matter case, respectively.

-While the relative deviations occasionally exceed 5\% in individual cases, particularly at specific wavenumbers or within certain redshift and mass bins, the ensemble-averaged deviations remain consistent with those obtained for the fiducial cosmology.
-In nearly all models, ULPT reproduces both \( P_{\rm hh}(k) \) and \( P_{\rm hm}(k) \) to within 1\% accuracy across the entire fitting range.
+Although the relative deviations occasionally exceed \(5\%\) for individual models, typically at specific wavenumbers or within certain redshift--mass bins, the ensemble-averaged deviations remain fully consistent with those obtained for the fiducial cosmology.
+In almost all cases, ULPT reproduces both \( P_{\rm hh}(k) \) and \( P_{\rm hm}(k) \) with better than \(1\%\) accuracy across the entire fitting range.

+\textbf{Origin of the observed scatter.} The scatter seen in Fig.~\ref{fig:Phh_Phm_emu} reflects several effects.
+The first and dominant contribution is the \emph{statistical noise intrinsic to the emulator itself}.
+For the fiducial cosmology, Dark Emulator predictions are based on averages over multiple $N$-body realizations, whereas for all other cosmological models they rely on single realizations.
+Consequently, because each cosmological model is effectively evaluated using a different realization, the emulator predictions include not only the genuine physical dependence on cosmological parameters but also statistical fluctuations associated with realization-to-realization variance.

+The second contribution arises from the \emph{dependence of the valid fitting range on the halo bias strength}.
+As discussed in Sec.~\ref{sec:kmax}, the maximum wavenumber up to which the ULPT bias model remains accurate depends on the halo sample properties, primarily characterized by the linear bias amplitude \( b_1 \).
+More strongly biased halos, corresponding to larger \( b_1 \), tend to reach the breakdown of the ULPT model at larger scales, leading to smaller effective \( k_{\rm max} \).
+Because the bias strength varies with cosmology, redshift, and halo mass, this effect naturally introduces additional scatter among models.
+Furthermore, even for fixed cosmological parameters, stochastic fluctuations in individual $N$-body realizations can alter the effective halo bias and the resulting sample properties.